hbctraining/scRNA-seq_online/lessons/04_cellranger_QC.md

 ## Web summary html

 The Web summary HTML file is a great resource for looking at the basic quality of your sample before starting on an analysis.
 10x has a [document describing each metric](https://www.10xgenomics.com/analysis-guides/quality-assessment-using-the-cell-ranger-web-summary) in depth.
-There are two pages/tabs included in a scRNA report titled Summary and Gene Expression.
+There are two pages/tabs included in a scRNA report titled "Summary" and "Gene Expression".

 We have included these Web Summary files for the control and stimulated dataset in the [data](https://www.dropbox.com/s/vop78wq76h02a2f/single_cell_rnaseq.zip?dl=1) provided for the workshop.

 ### Summary

-At the top of the Summary tab, under the Alerts header, will be a list of warnings and messages on the quality/important information about the sample.
+At the top of the "Summary" tab, under the "Alerts" header, will be a list of warnings and messages on the quality/important information about the sample.
 These messages are very informative on what may have gone wrong with the sample or other flags that can be set in the `cellranger count` run to gain better results.

-Underneath the Alerts, in green text, are the estimated number of high quality cells in the sample, average genes per cells, and median genes per cell.
+Underneath the "Alerts" header, in green text, are the estimated number of high quality cells in the sample, average genes per cells, and median genes per cell.
 The remaining 4 sections include various metrics (which descriptions of each that can be viewed by clicking on the grey question mark) with the following pieces of information:

 **Sequencing**

-Includes information such as the total number of reads and how many of those reads that did not meet the length requirements.
-Additionally, since all barcodes and UMIs are known values (from the kit used to prep scRNA experiments), what percentage of barcodes and UMIs belong to that whitelist and are valid.
+Includes information such as the total number of reads and how many of those reads did not meet the length requirements.
+Additionally, since all barcodes and UMIs are known values (from the kit used to prep scRNA experiments), we can evaluate what percentage of the barcodes and UMIs belong to that whitelist and are valid.

 <p align="center">
 <img src="../img/web_summary_sequencing.png" width="400">